 CoinDesk was in touch with a Dapper Labs spokesperson on Wednesday morning but the firm did not provide a comment by press time.
 Hours later, FreeHongKong told CoinDesk their identity check had been verified though the account was still locked.

-The user, who revealed his real name to CoinDesk, said their username is a reference to the National Basketball Association (NBA) and its controversial history over Hong Kong-related activism, dating back to a 2019 tweet by one of the league’s general managers, Daryl Morey.
+The user, who revealed their real name to CoinDesk, said the username is a reference to the National Basketball Association (NBA) and its controversial history over Hong Kong-related activism, dating back to a 2019 tweet by one of the league’s general managers, Daryl Morey.

 The tweet expressed support for Hong Kong’s pro-democracy protesters.
 NBA officials attempted to strike a diplomatic tone in an effort to maintain Chinese viewership, and Morey, whose job managing the Houston Rockets was reportedly in jeopardy, later deleted the tweet and apologized.
 (An NBA spokesperson denied Morey was compelled to do so.)
 The episode upset many fans and activists who felt freedom of speech was being stifled.

 The user remains in an ongoing battle to reclaim their account, but Dapper Labs hasn’t paused the sales of the account’s collectibles.

 In the days following FreeHongKong’s ban, the user received a message that one of the NFT “Moments” they had listed for sale had been purchased, though they were still unable to access the account.

 While the reasoning behind the ban remains unconfirmed and could be unrelated to the username entirely, the ability for closed platforms like NBA Top Shot to ban users seems to undermine the value proposition of digital ownership.
 What good are NFTs if their native platforms can restrict access at any moment?